FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/third-party-CA_node_deployment.md

 Basically, third-party CA certificates may be used in blockchain scenarios that use CA certificates.
 Consider whether to use third-party CA certificates:

-- Whether the alliance chain requires the relevant qualifications behind the third-party CA organization。
-- In the alliance chain, the participants control whether the third-party CA institution is required to issue certificates as an impartial institution for node access management and subsequent control, so as to prevent problems such as arbitrary issuance of certificates in the self-built CA system that lead to node malfeasance.。
+- Does the affiliate chain require the relevant qualifications behind the third-party CA agency。 -In the alliance chain, the participants control whether the third-party CA institution is required to issue certificates as an impartial institution for node access management and subsequent control, so as to prevent problems such as node malfeasance caused by arbitrary certificate issuance in the self-built CA system。

 ### Why do I need to configure the whitelist list in the two-level certificate mode？What will be the problem if it is not configured？

 In the two-level certificate mode, a CA certificate provided by a third party is used as a chain certificate.
-If a whitelist is not configured, any CA certificate issuing node certificate can be connected to the chain.。
+If a whitelist is not configured, any CA certificate issuing node certificate can be connected to the chain。

 ## practical operation step teaching

-Next, let's take a look at the specific practical steps for deploying the underlying node using a third-party CA certificate.。
+Next, let's take a look at the specific practical steps for deploying the underlying node using a third-party CA certificate。

 The main points of the transformation are:

-- The underlying CA of FISCO BCOS provides a three-level mode by default, chain certificate--> Agency Certificate--> Node Certificate；
+- The underlying CA of FISCO BCOS provides a three-level mode by default, chain certificate-->Authority Certificate-->Node Certificate；
 - In the real world, although the CA can provide a certificate issued at level 3, there are compliance risks in some scenarios；
-- Our current practice is to remove the agency certificate from the chain certificate.--> Issuance of node certificates.
-The chain certificate is issued by the CA. Crt provided by the CA. It is used in conjunction with the whitelist mechanism to complete the deployment of basic underlying nodes.。
+- The current practice we have adopted is to exclude agency certificates from chain certificates->The node certificate is issued.
+The chain certificate is provided by the CA. Crt, which is used in conjunction with the whitelist mechanism to complete the basic underlying node deployment。

 ### Environmental preparation

 1. Two test servers: 118.25.208.8, 132.232.115.126

-The operating system is Ubuntu.:18.04
+The operating system is Ubuntu:18.04

 3. openssl tool Ubuntu 18.04 comes with openssl 1.1.1